zibler/blog/2021-02/colemak.md

 The trend is definitely in the right direction.
 As for accuracy, I am at 97% average, all time (out of 619 tests) and for the last 10 tests.
 Accuracy is not bad, but I wish I could go up.
 There is room for improvement for sure.

+One more thing for this week's update.
+As I continue practicing, I started using the feature in monkeytype.com that allows me to practice the words I misspelled during a test.
+The idea is that every time I take I test, I also practice any words that I miss right after that.
+I see it as a way to improve along the way in a more structured way.
+Kind of practicing what you are not as good at.

+## Week 8

+Close to two months at this.
+Typing is definitely manageable now.
+I still make way too many mistakes when typing, especially if I am typing live in front of someone, or while trying to capture someone's thoughts.
+Not ideal, but the good news is that I can actually do it, which was not a possibility a couple weeks ago.
+The last few days I have been feeling some pain on my right wrist.
+I am not sure why.
+I know when I started using Colemak I did feel some pain, but it later went away.
+I am hoping this is something temporary.
+I can tell you that the right hand burden is higher in Colemak than what it is in QWERTY.

+I can also tell you that my QWERTY skills are eroding at an exponential rate.
+To the point, that I think it would be a similar effort to go back to QWERTY than what it has been adopting Colemak.
+Something to keep in mind for all of you looking to switch.
+I really find it difficult to maintain both skills at a sufficient quality level.
+I know there are some people out there that are able to do both, but not me, at least not at this time.

+Lastly, here is an updated table with my speed progress:

+- Feb 15th: 27.93 WPM
+- Feb 23rd: 43.74 WPM
+- Mar 1st: 47.82 WPM
+- Mar 8th: 53.93 WPM
+- Mar 17th: 57.7 WPM
+- Mar 22nd: 58.22 WPM

 and if you are wondering....yes...I wrote this with colemak